pja35/SXP/docs/wiki/Exclusive_Money_Based_Economy.md

 References
 ----------

-These questions have been discussed in great details elsewhere.
+Surely these questions have been discussed in great details elsewhere.
 List your reading suggestions here.

 (This is a [discussion page](/wiki/DiscussionPages "wikilink"), you may enrich it with condensed arguments.)